-“Effective one-to-one mentoring that goes beyond tokenism is an area that everyone in online learning needs to address,” says Mathieu Nebra, co-founder of OpenClassrooms, an edtech platform.
+“Effective one-to-one mentoring that goes beyond tokenism is an area that everyone in online learning needs to address,” says Mathieu Nebra, co-founder of OpenClassrooms, an edtech online course platform.

 While support is the last layer of your online course design, it is by no means the least valuable.

 You now have the online course design approach that will take your course from good to great, from ordinary to remarkable, from informational to transformational.